hannsadrian/CosmicSail/README.md

 ## 🤖 Autopilot

-For the fun and exciting part I have to disappoint you because this system is still in its early stages, but will be discussed and explained soon. 🙃
+For the fun and exciting part I have to disappoint you because the autopilot conecpt is still in its early stages, but will be discussed and explained soon.
+Stay tuned 📻

 ## 🚧 Going further

-I am grateful for any kind of feedback, inspiration and questions regarding CosmicSail.<br>
+I am grateful for any type of feedback, inspiration or question regarding CosmicSail.<br>
-Feel free to create an Issue regarding any of that.
+Feel free to create an Issue to get in touch.